Kazakh wine: Wine regions

 About 80% of the country's wines are produced at the Issyk Winery in Issyk, some 25 mi east of Almaty.
-Bought by the Swiss-based Consulting Group in 1996 and recently sold back to local company Dostar, it has gone under considerable changes with the help of Italian-based winery Marcato Vini and an Australian consultant.
+Bought by the Swiss-based Consulting Group in 1996 and recently sold back to a local company Dostar, it has gone under considerable changes with the help of Italian-based winery Marcato Vini and an Australian consultant.
 Major reconstruction has been undertaken, with the importation of "New World" technologies including sweeping arm fermenters, air bag presses, cross flow filtration and nitrogen production.
 It benefits from being 850 m up in the Tian Shan mountains of the southeast of the country.
 Other wineries include Bakhus and the Turgen Winery.
 There are 210 hectares of vineyards in the Zailiyskiy region of the Almaty Oblast.
 In Soviet times there were vineyards and wineries in the Sarkand and Alakol regions of Dzhungar Alatau, in the Almaty Oblast, but these were hit hard by the breakup of the Soviet Union.